 Following Local Government Review, Christchurch Borough Council ceased to exist, and the new Bournemouth, Christchurch and Poole Unitary Council was established on 1 April 2019 and the new Christchurch Town Council and Highcliffe and Walkford Parish Council were also established.

-The Orders which created the Town Council can be viewed by clicking the links below.
+The Orders which created the Town Council are detailed below.
 These illustrate the extent of the jurisdiction of the Town Council including its 5 electoral wards, as well as highlighting all the physical possessions the Town Council took custody of; from as small as a grandfather clock in the Old Town Hall, all the way through to land holdings such as Christchurch Quayside!
+The attached spreadsheet lists

 Historical Background to the Office of Mayor